InteractiveAdvertisingBureau/USPrivacy/CCPA/US Privacy String.md

 **Example 1 meets the following conditions:**

 * Version 1 of the US Privacy string is being used.
 (1)
-* The digital property has provided explicit user notice.
+* The digital property has provided user notice.
 (Y)
 * The user has NOT made a choice to opt out of sale.
 (N)
 * The digital property is not operating under the Limited Service Provider Agreement.
 (N)